joseantonio2001/secure_framework/README.md

 #### Content Security Policy (CSP) Tests
 -   Asserts that the `Content-Security-Policy` HTTP header is present and sent with every response.
 -   Confirms that the policy is strict and does not contain the dangerous `'unsafe-inline'` directive for scripts or styles.
 -   Verifies that the specific, secure `sha256` hashes for Turbo functionality are included in the policy.

+#### Security Headers Tests
+-   Confirms that key security headers (`X-Frame-Options`, `X-Content-Type-Options`, etc.) are present in the application's responses with the correct secure values.

 ### Running the Test Suite